hieunguyen2711/cs-flashcards/README.md

-# CS Flashcard - Interactive Learning Platform
+# Vietnamese Learning Flashcard - Interactive Learning Platform

 A modern, interactive flashcard application designed to help users learn and test their knowledge of Computer Science concepts, particularly focusing on Data Structures and Algorithms.